renovatebot/renovate/lib/modules/platform/codecommit/index.md

 - `AWS_SESSION_TOKEN`: your AWS Session token if you have one

+## AWS IAM security policies

-Make sure to attach the [AWSCodeCommitFullAccess policy](https://docs.aws.amazon.com/codecommit/latest/userguide/security-iam-awsmanpol.html#managed-policies-full) to your IAM User.
+- Make sure to attach the [AWSCodeCommitFullAccess](https://docs.aws.amazon.com/codecommit/latest/userguide/security-iam-awsmanpol.html#managed-policies-full) policy to your IAM User.
+- It is recommended to also attach the [IAMReadOnlyAccess](https://docs.aws.amazon.com/IAM/latest/UserGuide/security-iam-awsmanpol.html) policy to your IAM User

 ## Running Renovate